 Finally, while public opinion rightly condemns the use of language that is, for example, racist or homophobic, the words in and of themselves do not constitute a criminal act.
 Thus, one may refer to members of different communities in the vilest of terms without being in violation of the law.
 That said, language can be offered as evidence when motivation is being determined in a criminal proceeding.
 A physical assault in a bar over a sporting event is a serious incident.
 The same incident, following a homophobic insult may be indicative of the state of mind of the aggressor.
 Legal implications aside, the use of hateful, contemptuous language serves to create a poisoned environment whether in the workplace, the private sphere or the public square.
 We have a shared responsibility to challenge that language when we hear it.

 It is difficult, if not impossible, to assemble a profile of either the “typical” victim or perpetrator of a hate crime.
 Motivations can vary from situation to situation and patterns may shift from year to year.
-That said, and looking at data gathered for 2015[xi], some general observations can be made:
+Information pertaining to victims and perpetrators for 2018 has not yet been released by Statistics Canada.
+That said, and looking at data gathered for 2017[xi], some general observations can be made:

 What motivates the perpetrator?

 Beyond the obvious trigger factors of religion, race, ethnicity and sexual orientation, can we come to any conclusions about what moves an individual to move from passive dislike to criminal action?